liang1232018/mllm/src/backends/qnn/README.md

 cd ../script
 ./run_qwen_qnn.sh
 ```
-If you modify the model or re-export it, make sure to delete the old cache file (qnn_context.bin) on your device before running the script again.
+If you modify or re-export the model, make sure to delete the old cache file (qnn_context.bin) on your device before running the script again.
+The cache will be automatically regenerated.

 Result are as followed: